-- Their senses: who stands out, with a clear story and eye-catching presentation?
-Whose products smell or taste the best? - V Their market knowledge: who have they visited or bought from before?
-Which area of the market features the type of experience they are looking for? - they are looking for? - Recommendations: who are their peers using, or avoiding?
+- ✓ Their senses: who stands out, with a clear story and eye-catching presentation?

+Whose products smell or taste the best? - ✓ Their market knowledge: who have they visited or bought from before?
+Which area of the market features the type of experience they are looking for? - Navigation aids: are there signposts pointing them to the categories of business they are looking for? - ✓ Recommendations: who are their peers using, or avoiding?